 - Processor configuration

 - Data model

 - Code model

 - Optimization settings

 - Runtime environment

-- Customizing the ILINK configuration, see the chapter Linking your application
+- Customizing the ILINK configuration, see the chapter Linking your application.

 In addition to these settings, many other options and settings can fine-tune the result even further.
-For details about how to set options and for a list of all available options, see the chapters Compiler options, Linker options, and the IAR Embedded Workbench® IDE User Guide, respectively.
+For information about how to set options and for a list of all available options, see the chapters Compiler options, Linker options, and the IDE Project Management and Building Guide, respectively.